Monday, February 25, 2019

 Gully Boy is a film about dreams.
 It is about dreams that help escape the stress of everyday life.
 It is about dreams that give hope for a better future.
 It is about dreams that won't let you think of anything else.
 Koi badi murad agar sapne mein dikh jaaye toh uske liye try karneka na.
 If you dream of a big desire, is it worth chasing?
 Murad dreams of a better life for himself.
 Safeena dreams of being a surgeon.
 Razia dreams of her son, who will take them out of poverty.
 Usko leke bade khwaab hai mere.
 It is about not giving up on those dreams, even if they do not match your existential reality.
 It is about making sure that your reality catches up with your dreams.
 Main nahi badalta apna sapna apni sachai se mel khaane ke vaaste.
 Main apna sachai badlega jo mere sapne se mel khayega.
 What is a life worth if one compromises even one's dreams?
 Murad wants to break the rules of society that say that a driver's son can only be a driver.
 He has an equal right to dream.
 Zinda mera khwaab.
 Ab kaise tu dafnaayega

 Zoya Akhtar's oeuvre has always emphasized the importance of dreams and espoused her characters to follow them.
 The first lines in her first film Luck By Chance encapsulate the theme of dreams.
 Aamir Khan while shooting for a period film says, "Lekin sirf wohi sapna saakar hota hai jo lakh samjhane par bhi insaan bhulana nahi chahta."
 Everyone dreams but only that dream gets fulfilled which a person does not want to forget, in spite of being told to forget it.
-This, essentially, becomes the motto for Vikram (Farhan Akhtar) to fulfill his dream of becoming an actor.
-Dreams come up again when Vikram goes for his audition at Romy Rolly Productions where the song Sapnon Se Bhare Naina plays.
+This becomes the motto for Vikram (Farhan Akhtar) to fulfill his dream of becoming an actor.
+Dreams come up again when Vikram goes for his audition at Romy Rolly Productions, where the song Sapnon Se Bhare Naina plays.
 The lyrics talk about the twinkle of dreams in the eyes of the dreamers.
 Sapnon se bhare naina, na neend hai na chaina.
 When there are dreams in your eyes, there is neither sleep nor peace.
-The song is shot in a room full of men who are auditioning to become actors.
-There is someone in the room who does not even have any money to buy a new pair of shoes.
-He does not know English and is a little embarrassed to ask Vikram's help filling out the form, but he is here just to fulfill his dream of becoming an actor.
+The song is shot in a room of men auditioning to become actors.
+Someone in the room does not even have any money to buy a new pair of shoes.
+He does not know English and is a little embarrassed to ask Vikram for help filling out the form, but he is here just to fulfill his dream of becoming an actor.
 In Zindagi Na Milegi Dobara, Laila (Katrina Kaif) encourages Arjun (Hrithik Roshan) to follow his dreams.
-At another stage, Kabir (Abhay Deol) argues with Natasha (Kalki Koechlin) as to why she plans to quit her job after their wedding.
+At another stage, Kabir (Abhay Deol) argues with Natasha (Kalki Koechlin) why she plans to quit her job after their wedding.
 It was her dream, and she should continue to work on that.
 Natasha wants different things in life because her dreams have changed.
-After all, the rich have the privilege of changing their dreams as often as they want.
+After all, the rich can change their dreams as often as they wish.

-All of Zoya Akhtar's films have talked about dreams but Gully Boy is closest to Luck By Chance in terms of other themes, characters, and treatment.
-Luck By Chance narrated the story of two struggling actors, Sona (Konkona Sensharma) and Vikram (Farhan Akhtar), trying to make it in the Hindi film industry.
+All of Zoya Akhtar's films talk about dreams, but Gully Boy is closest to Luck By Chance regarding other themes, characters, and treatment.
+Luck By Chance narrates the story of two struggling actors, Sona (Konkona Sensharma) and Vikram (Farhan Akhtar), trying to make it in the Hindi film industry.
 The film commented on the role of luck, destiny, and persistence in our lives.
-In one particular scene, Sona's dream is shattered after she learns that she is not going to play the lead role in the film that was promised to her.
-She laments that maybe it is not in her kismet to be an actress.
-Vikram disagrees as he believes that kismet is for those who do not have the strength in them to make their own life.
+In one scene, Sona's dream is shattered after she learns she will not play the lead role in the film that was promised to her.
+She laments that maybe being an actress is not in her kismet.
+Vikram disagrees as he believes that kismet is for those who do not have the strength to make their own life.
 Will some other person tell her that she cannot be an actress?
-He consoles her that all this time, she believed in someone else; now, she has to believe in herself to make the decisions of life.
+He consoles her that all this time, she believed in someone else; now, she has to believe in herself to make the decisions in life.
 Chances are not given; they are made.
 Kamayaabi hum tak nahi aati, humein kamyaabi tak jana hota hai.
 Apne raaste par chalte raho.
 Dheere dheere sari duniya tumhare raaste par aa jayegi.
 Success does not come to us; we have to chase success.
 Keep walking on your chosen path and the world will change its path to come to you.
 In Gully Boy, Murad and his father, Aftab, have a conversation that is similar to the one above.
 Murad leaves the job at his uncle's office because he does not like how he is treated there.
 His uncle told him that a servant's son can only be a servant.
 His father tells him that it is the truth but Murad says, "Koi dusra batayega mereko main kaun hai?"
 Will someone else tell me who I am?
-This is similar to how Vikram tells Sona that Chaudhury will tell her that she cannot be an actress.
-Aftab then counsels Murad to change his dreams and accept the reality that he will never make it big.
-Murad disagrees and says that he will change his reality to match his dreams, just like Vikram believed that the world will follow you and come to your path if you never give up.
+This is similar to how Vikram tells Sona that Chaudhury will tell her she cannot be an actress.
+Aftab then counsels Murad to change his dreams and accept that he will never make it big.
+Murad disagrees and says he will change his reality to match his dreams, just like Vikram believed that the world will follow you and come to your path if you never give up.

 One of my favorite things in the movies is to watch people encouraging and empowering each other.
 The characters in Gully Boy support each other, many a time, putting their personal ambition behind them.
-From the first moment that they meet, MC Sher pushes and supports Murad.
+From the first moment they meet, MC Sher pushes and supports Murad.
 He guides him and helps create his first video.
 He motivates him to not let insults bother him.
-I kept thinking that at some point MC Sher and Murad will enter into some kind of competitive confrontation.
-But the film never hinted at any kind of animosity between the two.
+I kept thinking that at some point, MC Sher and Murad would enter into some kind of competitive confrontation.
+But the film never hinted at any type of animosity between the two.
 The film's subversion comes across in these little moments.
-Even after MC Sher does not make it to the top five at the competition, he is happy about Murad making the cut.
+Even after MC Sher does not make it to the top five in the competition, he is happy about Murad making the cut.
 Murad never fails to thank him.
 When Sky (Kalki Koechlin) offers him a contract, he tells her that it is all due to MC Sher, after which they both collaborate with her.
 In another lovely moment before his final performance, Murad hugs Sher and almost starts crying because he would not be there without him.
 Later, when Moeen is behind bars, Murad is ready to give up everything because he realizes that when no one was there for him, it was Moeen who helped him give him a roof when he needed one.
 The name Moeen also means a helper or a supporter.
 Friends really stand up for each other in Gully Boy.
 A friend takes them to the Benetton store at night at the risk of losing his job.
 Murad's relationship with Safeena also displays this unbridled espousal.
 "Tereko jo karne ka hai, tu kar," says Safeena.
 You do whatever you want.
-She is ready to take care of him after they get married, and he can continue to do his music thing.
+She is ready to care for him after they get married, and he can continue to do his music.
 She adds that Murad does not try to change her.
 He accepts the way she is and lets her be.
 Sometimes, just doing nothing becomes the greatest act of championship.
-This is a complete contrast to Vikram's behavior in Luck By Chance, where he behaved most selfishly, actively sabotaging other people's chances to make it big.
-When his friend Abhi (Arjun Mathur), with whom he was staying, applied for the same acting role, Vikram's face showed apprehension as he did not want to compete with him.
+This completely contrasts Vikram's behavior in Luck By Chance, where he behaved most selfishly, actively sabotaging other people's chances to make it big.
+When his friend Abhi (Arjun Mathur), with whom he was staying, applied for the same acting role, Vikram's face showed apprehension as he did not want to compete.
 Vikram makes new friends after he finds success, forgetting the old ones who were there for him earlier.
 "Unhe mat bhoolo, joh tumhe tab jaante the jab tum kuch nahi the," says Shah Rukh Khan to Vikram at some party, "kyunki bas yeh hi hai, joh tumhe hamesha sach bolenge."
-Never forget those who were there with you when you were a nobody because only those will always tell you the truth.
+Never forget those who were with you when you were a nobody because only those will always tell you the truth.
 Murad does not need this lesson as he already follows this in spirit.
-He remembers to thank all his friends and repay Moeen for his generosity.
+He remembers thanking all his friends and repaying Moeen for his generosity.

-In a beautiful scene in Gully Boy, Murad is asked to work as a chauffeur for some time, and he is waiting when his employer's daughter comes out crying from a party.
-He wants to talk to her and console her, but he is hesitant.
+In a beautiful scene in Gully Boy, Murad is asked to work as a chauffeur for some time, and he waits for his employer's daughter to come out crying from a party.
+He wants to talk to and console her, but he hesitates.
 Maybe his father's words about not talking to his employers stop him from reaching out.
 He talks about the distance between the two of them.
 Even though they are physically near, they are far apart.
 They belong to two completely different worlds separated by the barriers of class.
 Main bhi yahin hoon, tum bhi yahin ho, par sach ye hai, main hoon kahin, tum aur kahin.
 I am here, you are here, but the truth is I am somewhere else; you are somewhere else.
-It is about the invisible barriers that human society has put up between its own people that stop us from displaying the ethos of humanity, something that makes us human in the first place.
+It is about the invisible barriers that human society has put up between its people that stop us from displaying the ethos of humanity, which makes us human in the first place.
 This is again reminiscent of the beautiful scene in Luck By Chance when Zafar Khan (Hrithik Roshan) meets many street kids in his car.
-He and the kids belong to two different worlds separated by the glass window.
-Gully Boy is about those kids who played with Zafar Khan and who aspire to be like him when they grow up.
+He and the kids belong to two worlds separated by the glass window.
+Gully Boy is about those kids who played with Zafar Khan and aspire to be like him growing up.
 Moments later, the song Doori begins in Gully Boy, which shows a montage of underprivileged people of Mumbai for whom life is an everyday struggle.
 It is shot quite aesthetically, like the opening title sequence of Luck By Chance, which also shows the invisible people working behind the scenes in the Hindi film industry without whom these films would not be made.
 Even the opening sequence of co-writer Reema Kagti's Talaash showed a montage of the invisible people of the underbelly of Mumbai at night.
 In fact, Talaash was also a story of these invisible people.
 The life of the underprivileged is cheaper.
 A girl disappears, and no one cares.
 As Rosie (Kareena Kapoor) says, "Hum jaise log to ginti me hi nahi aate."
 People like us are not even counted.

-The familiar terrain of dysfunctional family dynamics in Zoya Akhtar's films can be seen in Gully Boy as well.
+The familiar terrain of dysfunctional family dynamics in Zoya Akhtar's films can also be seen in Gully Boy.
 The aspirations of children are repressed by their parents.
 Mothers are close to sons (Murad and MC Sher).
 Fathers are close to daughters (Safeena).
-The three younger kids—Murad's brother, Safeena's brother, Murad's cousin—are almost always quiet in the presence of their horrible parents and meekly obey their orders.
-Even the rich girl had to deal with her parents asking her to do something better in life.
-I kept wondering why does Murad not say anything to his father.
+The three younger kids—Murad's brother, Safeena's brother, and Murad's cousin—are almost always quiet in the presence of their horrible parents and meekly obey their orders.
+Even the rich girl had to deal with her parents, who asked her to do something better.
+I kept wondering why Murad did not say anything to his father.
 Murad rebels when his father abuses his mother.
 Rebellion is the way to escape this parental claustrophobia.
 I think Safeena will also go on to rebel at some point later, which is why completing education is of paramount importance to her so that she can become independent in life.
 Remember Sona in Luck By Chance ran away because her parents wanted her to get married to a guy who belonged to her caste.
 Even Farah from Dil Dhadakne Do ran away from her house to become a dancer.
 For now, Safeena rebels in little acts by sneaking out at night, taking off her hijab, and putting on lipstick.

-The relationship between Safeena and Murad is a charming one indeed.
-The very first scene where they meet each other makes us think that they are meeting for the first time, but it cleverly plays with us.
-In Dil Dhadakne Do, the first scene between Kabir and Farah also began in complete silence in a swimming pool where neither of them spoke to each other.
+The relationship between Safeena and Murad is indeed charming.
+The first scene where they meet makes us think that they are meeting for the first time, but it cleverly plays with us.
+In Dil Dhadakne Do, the first scene between Kabir and Farah begins in complete silence in a swimming pool where neither speaks.
 "Mohabbat ki shuruaat me zubaan se toh baat kam hi hoti hai," says Pluto.
 At the beginning of love, many words are not spoken.
 Here, we learn that Safeena and Murad have already been in a relationship for over nine years.
 It was part of their daily routine meeting.
 Murad and Safeena have reached that stage where they share everything and support each other.
-They usually meet on a bridge surrounded by garbage that separates the regions where they come from.
-Safeena is financially well-off as compared to Murad and comes from a better part of the city.
+They usually meet on a bridge surrounded by garbage that separates the regions they come from.
+Safeena is financially well-off compared to Murad and comes from a better part of the city.
 However, they share the same oppressiveness of parents.
 Safeena has few demands from life.
 She just wants to live life freely like her friend Suhani.
 But she cannot do even that.
-With Murad, she feels free and lets her be, which explains her crazy possessiveness for Murad.
+She feels free and lets her be with Murad, which explains her crazy possessiveness for Murad.
 One of my favorite scenes of theirs is at the bridge when they meet after the Albina incident.
 On being asked to swear that she will not create a fuss like this again, she says, "Marjayenga tu," and Murad starts blushing as if he is also enjoying that moment.

 If Murad is named as he represents desire, then Sky is so named as she represents the pinnacle of his desires.
 She has everything that Murad wishes he had.
 She could well be Laila or Natasha from Zindagi Na Milegi Dobara, who has come on a project to Mumbai where she talks about following your 'passion'.
 She helps Murad become a YouTube sensation, and eventually, they hook up.
 Here, again, we see similarities between Vikram from Luck By Chance and Murad of Gully Boy, where both these men cheat on their respective girlfriends after finding some success.
-Vikram is thrown out by Sona when he tries to reach out to her again because she realizes that in Vikram's narcissistic world, she has no place.
+Sona throws Vikram out when he tries to reach out to her again because she realizes that she has no place in Vikram's narcissistic world.
 Tomorrow, he will move on to something else.
 She is better off without him.
-However, Murad goes back to Safeena and is forgiven after he realizes his folly.
+However, Murad returns to Safeena and is forgiven after realizing his folly.
 "Safeena ke bina mera zindagi na aise ho jayega jaise bina bachpan ke bada ho gaya jaise", he says to Sky.
 Without Safeena, my life would be like I grew up without a childhood.
 Safeena forgives him for his encounter with Sky and takes him back.
 There has been some criticism of Sky's role in the film.
 I think her role is added to bring some conflict to the love story of Murad and Safeena.
 What does not come out as organic is the whole vandalism sequence where she and Murad go to deface public property.
 She is protesting against so many things that there is no clarity as to what she is really protesting against.
 Art might require anger, but manufactured anger comes across as fake.
-It comes across as if she is looking for her source of angst to create her art, as she has everything in life.
+It seems she is looking for her source of angst to create her art, as she has everything in life.

 Gully Boy shares many subtexts with Luck By Chance.
-However, there are some elements in other films of Zoya Akhtar that are used here.
+However, some elements from other films by Zoya Akhtar are used here.
 The way poetry has been incorporated in Gully Boy is reminiscent of the poetry in Zindagi Na Milegi Dobara.
 Like Imran, Murad is also a poet.
 They both write poetry in their diary.
 They are closer to their Ammis.
 Sky and Murad discuss following passion and junoon, like Laila and Arjun did.
-At some other stage in Gully Boy, someone says, "Paint the town red."
+Someone says at some other stage in Gully Boy, "Paint the town red."
 There was a song in Zindagi Na Milegi No Dobara with these words, "Paint It Red."

 Gully Boy takes a little time to set things up.
-It was only after MC Sher arrived that the film picked up and in the second half, it gets even more interesting.
-The film's music and lyrics are politically charged as it can be seen from how the political parties are lapping it up for their election campaigns.
-They talk about jingoism, nepotism, and communalism, and yet some of these don't exactly connect with the film's story, which is more personal.
-The film does not give much importance to his external identities.
-I think for this reason, the music did not become greater than the sum of its parts.
+It was only after MC Sher arrived that the film picked up, and in the second half, it became even more interesting.
+The film's music and lyrics are politically charged, as can be seen from how the political parties are lapping it up for their election campaigns.
+They talk about jingoism, nepotism, and communalism, yet some don't exactly connect with the film's story, which is more personal.
+The film gives little importance to his external identities.
+For this reason, the music did not become greater than the sum of its parts.
 Apna Time Aayega works like a powerhouse because it is Murad's story.
 The line dikkat ki hai, aafat ki, himaakat ki, ibaadat ki, adaalat yeh hai chahat ki, mohabbat ki, amaanat ki is so rousing that one can't help but cheer along with Murad.
 I wish there was more of that.
-Gully Boy is a wonderful film, but Luck By Chance remains my favorite Zoya Akhtar film, which still gives me a new perspective when I watch it.
+Gully Boy is a beautiful film, but Luck By Chance remains my favorite Zoya Akhtar film, which still gives me a new perspective when I watch it.
 Maybe in due course, Gully Boy will reach there.

 The performances by all the cast members are splendid.
 There is not one false note in any of them.
 After playing the understated Kabir in Dil Dhadakne Do, Ranveer Singh shines again in a quiet role here.
-I have liked him more in those roles where he emotes through silences.
+I have liked him more in those roles where he emotes through silence.
 Alia Bhatt is a star; thankfully, the film does not have her typical breakdown scene.
-Siddhant Chaturvedi (who was the funniest person in the web series Life Sahi Hai) and Vijay Varma are terrific, stealing the scene in some cases.
-Vijay Raaz and Amruta Subhash bring humanism to the roles that one feels for them.
+Siddhant Chaturvedi (the funniest person in the web series Life Sahi Hai) and Vijay Varma are terrific, stealing the scene in some cases.
+Vijay Raaz and Amruta Subhash bring humanism to the roles one feels for them.

 Trivia: